DroneBridge/openvg/README.md

 	void Start(int width, int height)
 Begin the picture, clear the screen with a default white, set the stroke and fill to black.

-	void WindowClear()
-Clears the window to the colour set by Background() (or White if Start() was called and no subsequent Background() or BackgroundRGB() call has been made).
-Use this rather than Start() to avoid having to set the background colour every time if you want anything other than White and don't want the stroke, fill and stroke width settings reset.

 	void End()
 End the picture, rendering to the screen.

-	void WindowOpacity(unsigned int alpha)
-Sets the global alpha value of the window for display purposes (doesn't affect the alpha channel of the drawing surface).
-The alpha value can be between 0 (fully transparent) and 255 (fully opaque).

 	void SaveEnd(char *filename)
 End the picture, rendering to the screen, save the raster to the named file as 4-byte RGBA words, with a stride of